 - Portfolio: If you are a designer, artist, maker, or just have any type of work to show off

 - Use Google Drive and Dropbox to organize text and images

-- Think about what you want people do on each page
+- Think about what you want people to do on each page

 - What is the number-one or main goal of your website (to solicit clients, to encourage people to sign-up for your newsletter, or to request people to join a FaceBook group, etc.)?

-- Do not get to caught up on choosing a theme for your website; choose a premium theme because they usually come with support and more flexibility
+- Do not get too caught up on choosing a theme for your website; choose a premium theme because they usually come with support and more flexibility

 - If you’re looking to hire a designer: